 An expert on HR technology, Steve Boese’s experience in product development and execution helps solve HR teams’ most pressing needs.
 He’s the co-chair of the HR Technology Conference and the host of the popular podcast HR Happy Hour Show.
 Many HR leaders may know of his work in the Human Resource Executive Magazine where he’s the leading HR and tech blogger.
 He’s previously been part of the product strategy team at Oracle deploying HCM solutions for organizations, and he taught applications of technology for solving HR and business issues at the Rochester Institute of Technology in New York.

 Author of a blog called Evil HR Lady, Suzanne Lucas is a sassy writer and speaker of HR and business issues.
 Demystifying the prevailing thought that all HR people are evil, Suzanne focuses on helping HR managers do their jobs better and offers tips on how to navigate the workplace.
-Her work appears on Inc., CBS MoneyWatch, Cornerstone’s ReWork, and The New York Times.
+Her work appears on various HR magazines and publications such as Inc., CBS MoneyWatch, Cornerstone’s ReWork, and The New York Times.

 How might a well-crafted employer brand affect talent attraction if you aren’t a market leader?
 Jörgen Sundberg sought to answer this question for organizations looking for the right talent.
 That’s why he found Link Humans, an employer branding agency.
 He also writes for Undercover Recruiter and hosts The Employer Branding Podcast.
 Before working as a brand consultant, he managed talent acquisition campaigns for big campaigns like Accenture, Deloitte, and SAP.